MisanthropicBit/winmove.nvim/README.md

 ## Configuration

-If you are content with the defaults, you don’t need to call the `configure` function.
-Otherwise, call `winmove.configure` with your desired options.
+If you are content with the defaults that are shown below, you don't need to call the `configure` function.
-Defaults are shown below.

 ```lua
 require('winmove').configure({